Login

 Speakers over the years have included leading Australian composers, performing artists, educators and artistic directors.
 The Peggy Glanville-Hicks Address is the single most important national forum for contemporary music discourse.

-The 2023 Peggy Glanville-Hicks Address was be delivered by Elena Kats-Chernin AO, on Monday 9 October 2023 at the Sydney Conservatorium of Music.
+The annual Peggy Glanville-Hicks Address was delivered by Marshall McGuire, AMC Board Chair, on Monday 12 October 2025 in Sydney (Gadigal).

 About the speaker